webpack-contrib/copy-webpack-plugin/README.md

     - is optional
     - defaults to `false`
     - forces the plugin to overwrite files staged by previous plugins

+Available options:
+* `ignore`
+    - an array of files and directories to ignore
+    - accepts globs
+    - globs are evaluated on the `from` path, relative to the context

 ### Examples